lappsgrid-services/ServiceValidator/docs/components/splitters/Readme.md

 ```
 String url = "http://grid.anc.org:9080/LingpipeServices/1.0.0-SNAPSHOT/services/$service"
 ```

+Also note that LingpipeSentenceSplitter is not a service registered at the service manager and it is invoked directly at its service url on the Tomcat server.

 Here is the same for the Jetstream Galaxy server at http://jetstream.lappsgrid.org/, which uses the develop branch in https://github.com/lappsgrid-incubator/GalaxyMods instead of the master branch.